Good Captains, Bad Captains and Team Culture

 • They don’t really love the sport they play.

-Sound harsh?
+Sounds harsh?
 It is unbearable to play on teams with this sort of culture, but teams with this culture need someone, or a group of people, to bring everyone together with a shared vision and a shared responsibility.
 Everyone has a role to play, but it sure does help to have a good captain and some leadership.

 So, the next question is: What does the culture on your team look like?
 How have you influenced this culture?